 Applicants whose native language is not English must fulfill additional language proficiency requirements. ("Native language" is defined as the language you spoke as your primary language in childhood and continuing through the rest of your education.)

-Non-native English speakers must submit a TOEFL or IELTS score with their application materials.
+Non-native English speakers must submit a TOEFL, IELTS, or DUOLINGO score with their application materials.
 Test results cannot be older than two years (24 months) from the testing date.
 The LLM program’s English language proficiency requirements are provided below.

 Degree from certain English-speaking countries: The University of Oregon Division of Graduate Studies accepts as evidence of English proficiency a bachelor’s degree or higher from a regionally accredited U.S. institution or the equivalent from an institution in one of the following countries: Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom.
 We are unable to accept certificates of English as a mode of instruction to satisfy this requirement.